hasit/gohr/README.md

 }
 ```

-You can find this example in `cmd/hr/main.go` file.
+### As a CLI tool

-To use it as a standalone application, run `hr` from your terminal:
+To use it as a standalone CLI tool, run `hr` from your terminal.

 ```
 $ hr
 ##########
 ```

-You can provide a symbol of your choice of symbol as a command line argument
+You can provide a symbol of your choice as a command line argument.

 ```
 $ hr 'o'
 oooooooooo
 ```

-You can also provide multiple patterns as arguments seperated by spaces
+You can also provide multiple patterns as arguments seperated by spaces.

 ```
 $ hr '-' '#' '-'